-Also, on the path of compliance, you must ensure that your custom audience lists are continuously updated so you can weed out those subscribers who have opted out of your list.
+Also, on the path to compliance, you must ensure that your Custom Audience lists are continuously updated so you can weed out those subscribers who have opted out of your list.
 This means they have withdrawn their consent from your marketing list.

-The best way for companies to go about to avoid manual work and the risk of human error is to automatically sync their custom audiences through a third-party middleware, like LeadsBridge.
+The best way for companies to avoid manual work and the risk of human error is to automatically sync their Custom Audiences through a third-party middleware like LeadsBridge.

 LeadsBridge: A Facebook trusted partner

-Using LeadsBridge helps companies to safely and automatically sync their Custom Audiences, making sure they are always updated with people who gave permission to be targeted.
-It’s both easy to use and free to try out so that you, too can create bridges between your favorite marketing tools.
+Using LeadsBridge helps companies safely and automatically sync their Facebook Custom Audiences, ensuring they are always updated with people who gave permission to be targeted.
+It’s both easy to use and free to try out so that you, too, can create bridges between your favorite marketing tools.

-The third thing to consider is the GDP and Facebook Lookalike Audiences.
+The third thing to consider is the GDPR and Facebook Lookalike Audiences.